-- Continue the partnership with Local and Regional Law Enforcement with Homeland Security Threat Training. - Continue to partner with Butte OEM and CalOES on Butte County Emergency Action Plan. - Continue to partner with the Butte County Emergency Logistics Team. - Continue to conduct workshops with local Non-Profit & Social Service Agencies and Local Small Businesses. - Continue to utilize the ADA Bus Stop Compliance plan to review all current bus stops and shelters for ADA compliance and to develop a priority list & apply the FTA's 5339 Buses and Bus Facilities Infrastructure Investment Program funding to current and future ADA bus stop improvements. - Seek funding through California Air Resources Board (CARB) grant funding & Zero-Emission Vouchers and Federal Transit Administration (FTA) grant funding programs to assist in the purchase or lease of zero-emission and low-emission transit buses,
+- Continue the partnership with Local and Regional Law Enforcement with Homeland Security Threat Training. - Continue to partner with Butte OEM and CalOES on Butte County Emergency Action Plan. - Continue to partner with the Butte County Emergency Logistics Team. - Continue to conduct workshops with local Non-Profit & Social Service Agencies and Local Small Businesses.

-- including acquisition, construction, and leasing of required supporting facilities/infrastructure. - Change and implement policy changes for the B-Line service and to continue to evaluate current policies. - Continue to evaluate future funding needs for bus replacement and present a plan to the TAOC and BCAG Board of Directors. - Continue researching and applying for grants to assist with Operations and Capital costs. - Improve the IT Infrastructure at the Chico Transit Center (CTC), this will enable synergies to be shared between the Butte Regional Transit Operations Center (BRTOC) to the CTC. - Improve/Update the Butte Regional Transit Operations Center (BRTOC) Telephone System and IT Infrastructure, this will provide an overall improve Customer Service experience to the callers. - Continue the LCTOP Funding to provide transit service for the new or expanded service for Butte Regional Transit. - Complete the installation of Solar Infrastructure at the Butte Regional Transit Operations Center (BRTOC). - Continue to implement phases to construct the New Paradise Transit Center. - Implement the FFY16/17 LCTOP funding to support the 'Green Day' (Free Ride Day(s) for Butte Regional Transit. - Review & implement Phase 2 of the B-Line Mobile App for the Mobile Payment & Smartcards Payment functions. - Conduct Public Hearings for outreach support and feedback for the Butte Regional Transit System planning & improvements. - Continue to evaluate the Commuter Express Route from Chico to Downtown Sacramento.
+- Continue to utilize the ADA Bus Stop Compliance plan to review all current bus stops and shelters for ADA compliance and to develop a priority list & apply the FTA's 5339 Buses and Bus Facilities Infrastructure Investment Program funding to current and future ADA bus stop improvements. - Seek funding through California Air Resources Board (CARB) grant funding & Zero-Emission Vouchers and Federal Transit Administration (FTA) grant funding programs to assist in the purchase or lease of zero-emission and low-emission transit buses, including acquisition, construction, and leasing of required supporting facilities/infrastructure. - Change and implement policy changes for the B-Line service and to continue to evaluate current policies and needs of local and regional B-Line customers. - Continue to evaluate future funding needs for bus replacement and present a plan to the TAOC and BCAG Board of Directors. - Continue researching and applying for grants to assist with Operations and Capital costs. - Improve the IT Infrastructure at the Chico Transit Center (CTC) and Oroville Transit Center (OTC), to enable synergies to be shared between the Butte Regional Transit Operations Center (BRTOC) and CTC/OTC. - Expand the previously installed solar infrastructure to accommodate electric vehicle charging. - Continue to seek funding and implement phases to construct the New Paradise Transit Center. - Implement B-Line Mobile App for the Mobile Payment & Smartcards Payment functions. - Conduct Public Hearings for outreach support and feedback for the Butte Regional Transit System planning & improvements. - Continue to evaluate the Commuter Express Route from Chico to Downtown Sacramento; - Seek funding for installation of Portland Loo at the Chico Transit Center